 What was once whole has become fragmented, perhaps beyond repair.
 It’s hard to even see who and what we once were.

-We’ve been told we are better — better than believing in a Power above ourselves; better than needing to marry to fulfill our baser desires; better than men being what they were made to be; better than having a perspective outside the prescribed point of view; better than kowtowing to an outdated mode of life.
+We’ve been told we are better — better than believing in a Power above ourselves; better than needing to marry to fulfill our baser desires; better (it appears at times) than men being the way they were made; better than having a perspective outside the prescribed point of view; better than kowtowing to an outdated mode of life.

 We’ve been told we are better.